krimtonz/kz/BUILDING.md

     build/makewad /path/to/vanilla/wad.wad

-By default the wad patching script will attempt to build the vc enhacements mentioned above, if this part fails by not having a PowerPC compilier, the wad will be built without the enhancements.
+By default the script will build the vc patches in the `vc` directory.
+These patches are not required, but are recommended.
+Building the patches will require the `homeboy` submodule.

-The wad building script will also attempt to include the [homeboy](https://github.com/krimtonz/homeboy) binary which is used for SD Card Access.
-The binary compiled from the homeboy project should be placed in the `patch/dol/vc/kz-vc-NZS[E,J]` directory.
+    git submodule update --init

+This will also require a compatible PowerPC&trade; Compiler.
+See [devkitPro](https://devkitpro.org/) for a prebuilt toolchain.

+In order to exclude the VC patches pass `--no-vc-fix` to the `makewad` script.